 Coming back to Eswar’s question, yes, you can determine who installed the ConfigMgr client from the Event Viewer!
 Eswar, Nabby thanks you for the extra walk!

-If you have questions or comments about this or any of my blog posts, please feel free to contact me @GarthMJ.
+If you have questions or comments about this or any of my blog posts, please contact me at @GarthMJ.

 See how Right Click Tools are changing the way systems are managed.